Cray-HPE/docs-csm/troubleshooting/known_issues/iuf_error_not_a_directory.md

-# IUF fails with 'Not a directory: /etc/cray/upgrade/csm/media/...'
+# IUF fails with `Not a directory: /etc/cray/upgrade/csm/media/...`

 ## Error